dawidsielski/medical-data-share/README.md

 Variables you will have to set are:
 * LABORATORY_NAME - this name will be displayed on a website
 * NODE_ADDRESS - this is an address for this node
+* TIMEZONE - this is a timezone variable
+* MAX_PUBLIC_VARIANT_REQUEST_LIMIT - this holds daily limit for public requests

 ### Prerequisites